paulsbond/vlab/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy

+Run `ng build --prod --output-path docs --base-href /vlab/` to build the project to the docs folder.
+The `--base-href` flag makes the links work for the deployed environment.
+Make a copy of `docs/index.html` and name it `docs/404.html`.
+Commit changes and push to the master branch.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).